home-assistant/home-assistant.io/source/_integrations/rpi_gpio.markdown

 ## Remote Raspberry Pi Cover

 If you don't have Home Assistant running on your Raspberry Pi and you want to use it as a remote cover instead, there is a project called [GarageQTPi](https://github.com/Jerrkawz/GarageQTPi) that will work remotely with the [MQTT Cover Component](/integrations/cover.mqtt/).
-Follow the Github instructions to install and configure GarageQTPi and once configured follow the Home Assistant instructions to configure the MQTT Cover.
+Follow the GitHub instructions to install and configure GarageQTPi and once configured follow the Home Assistant instructions to configure the MQTT Cover.

 ## Switch

 The `rpi_gpio` switch platform allows you to control the GPIOs of your [Raspberry Pi](https://www.raspberrypi.org/).

-## Configuration
+### Configuration

 To use your Raspberry Pi's GPIO in your installation, add the following to your `configuration.yaml` file: